GuJEMSAdTech/gujemsiossdk/README.md

 In former versions of the SDK it was possible to set a number of possible initialization attempts for checking for availability of a view controller while loading interstitials.
-We removed this mechanism and the method ~~- (void)initalizationAttempts:(NSUInteger)attempts~~ because it is the responsibility of the developer to set a rootViewController during initialization of the `GUJAdViewContext`.
+We removed this mechanism and `GUJAdViewContext`s method ~~- (void)initalizationAttempts:(NSUInteger)attempts;~~ because it is the responsibility of the developer to set a rootViewController during initialization of the `GUJAdViewContext`.

+#### Removed Banner reloading

+We removed the method ~~- (void)setReloadInterval:(NSTimeInterval)reloadInterval;~~ of `GUJAdViewContext` as automatic ad reloading is not wanted.
+In case there should be an ad reload based on user interaction (e.g. while swiping through a gallery) it is the developers responsibility to refresh the ad.

 <a name="usage"></a>
 ## Usage

-If you are not migration from a 2.1.x version this is your starting point!
+If you are not migrating from a 2.1.x version this is your starting point!

 Loading and displaying Banner Ads, Interstitial Ads or Native Ads is straight forward. :)